Posted by Joel Basgall – 10 June 2015

 But everything else—how you attract and touch customers, how you partner with suppliers, how your employees interact both internally and externally—everything else is software.

 Imagine you were running a company 20 years ago.
 One day an employee knocked on your door and said, “Boss, the Internet is the next big thing.
 That’s where customers will find us.
 We need a website.”
 So you build one.
 You don’t have a plan for what purpose it would serve (other than to be an online brochure)… but you don’t want to be left behind.
 And now you rarely think about it.
 Like dozens of other functions that receive cursory attention, your website just is.

 Years later, another employee knocks on your door.
 “Boss, social media is hot,” she says.
 “That’s how we can really engage customers.
 We need a social media presence.”
 So you create one.
 You don’t have a plan for what purpose it would serve (other than as a subset of your current marketing efforts) … but you don’t want to be left behind.
 And now you rarely think about it.
 Like dozens of other functions you occasionally evaluate, your social media marketing just is.

-And that’s too bad… because software is the only true competitive advantage every business— regardless of size—can possess.
+And that’s too bad… because the software is the only true competitive advantage every business— regardless of size—can possess.
 Why?
 Because it not only informs but transforms the entire spectrum of business activity.
-Software can turn communication into collaboration and incremental into exponential.
-It’s the great leveler, because it isn’t limited by capital or infrastructure requirements but only by imagination and creativity, which means the smallest companies can compete.
+The software can turn communication into collaboration and incremental into exponential.
+It’s the great leveler because it isn’t limited by capital or infrastructure requirements but only by imagination and creativity, which means the smallest companies can compete.

 … AND IN THE PRESENT